-This section lists the replaceable parts for all models.
-Refer to Figures 5-1 and 5-2 for the location of mechanical parts with the reference designators MP.
+This section lists the replaceable parts for Agilent model 6631B power supply.
+Refer to Figures 5-1 for the location of mechanical parts with the reference designators MP.
+Refer to the board location diagrams in Chapter 6 for the location of electrical parts.